Argos At Home

 Take this time to catch up on all things UWF!

-- Check out the Spring 2020 issue of the Connection magazine.
-The 2019 National Championship football team is featured, along with noteworthy students, faculty members and alumni snapshots.
+- Check out the Fall 2020 issue of the Connection magazine.

-- Having sports withdrawls?
+- Having sports withdrawals?
 Relive the excitement and glory by watching (or re-watching!) the entire 2019 NCAA D2 Football National Championship game.
 Spoiler alert -- the Argos win!